revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-33. Assume you are handling a "student" table in the database having id, name, age, state, class fields.
+33. Assume you are handling a "student" table in the database having id, name, age, state, and class fields.
 Your task is to fetch the records of those students who are from "Texas" state.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)